openebs-archive/openebs-docs/docs/configuresc.md

       openebs.io/target-affinity: fio-cstor
 ```

 **Note**: *This feature works only for cases where there is a 1-1 mapping between a application and PVC.
-It's not recommended for STS where PVC is specified as a template.*
+In the case of STS, this feature is supported only for single replica StatefulSet.
+Example YAML spec for STS can be get from [here](<https://github.com/openebs/openebs/blob/master/k8s/demo/mongodb/demo-mongo-cstor-taa.yaml>).*